 In addition to its internship program, the Center for Arms Control and Non-Proliferation also participates in the Herbert Scoville Jr. Peace Fellowship.
 The Scoville Fellowship pays a stipend for recent college graduates to work with NGOs in Washington, DC on peace and security issues for six to nine months.
 For further information, please visit the Scoville Fellowship's website.

 Summer 2007 Center interns with Senator Edward Kennedy.

 Summer 2008 Center interns with actor Richard Schiff.

-Interns may also have the opportunity to perform political research with the Center's sister organization, Council for a Livable World.
+- Contributing to political research, event planning, and administrative tasks for the Center’s sister organization, Council for a Livable World.

 COMPENSATION: Usually $500 a month, based on a 32 hour work week.
 (Please note: In order to receive the stipend, you must be legally authorized to work in the United States.)

 ACADEMIC CREDIT: Yes, if qualified